augustinassirius/augustinassirius/README.md

 ### 🚀Languages Proficient in
-- Python, Java, C++, MatLab, JavaScript, MySql
+- Python, Java, C++/C, MatLab, JavaScript, MySql

 ## Get in Touch
 - 📫 How to reach me **augustinassirius@gmail.com**